I do not know about this court fine

 How can I make enquiries about the court fine?

-If you had not received a summons and had no knowledge of a court fine until you were contacted by either the Court or enforcement company (Marston Holdings, Collectica Ltd, Excel Enforcement or Swift), then it is a simple matter of completing a Section 14 Statutory Declaration.
+If you had not received a summons and had no knowledge of a court fine until you were contacted by either Marston Group, Collectica Ltd, Excel Enforcement or Swift, then it is a simple matter of contacting your local magistrates court for a Statutory Declaration appointment.
 All bailiff enforcement will cease and if accepted, the conviction will be overturned.
 However, before being able to make a Statutory Declaration you will need to first establish what the fine relates to….when it was imposed….and which Magistrate Court are dealing with the matter.
 This is not an easy task (and in particular; with court fines administered by the London Collection & Compliance Centre (LCCC).
+Our webpage regarding Section 14 Statutory Declarations can be read here.

 A simple overview of the new Taking Control of Goods Regulations 2013 including details of bailiff fees, notices that must be given by the bailiff and items that are ‘exempt’ from being taken into control by a bailiff can be read here.